-The Member State maintains its national situational picture providing an overview of the situation at its external border, including the events taking place and assets deployed, as well as relevant background information and analysis.
+Each Member State has a National Coordination Centre (NCC), which coordinates and exchanges information among all the authorities responsible for external border surveillance, as well as with other NCCs and Frontex.
+The NCC maintains the national situational picture providing an overview of the situation at its external border, including the events taking place and assets deployed, as well as relevant background information and analysis.

 EUROSUR is essential to the daily functioning of Frontex.
 It covers most aspect of border management, including land maritime and air border surveillance, but also checks at border crossing points, border operations and integrated planning.